WICG/file-system-access/AccessHandle.md

 applications that want to use custom storage algorithms to fine-tune execution speed and memory usage.

-A few examples of what could be done with AccessHandles:
+A few examples of what could be done with *AccessHandles*:

 *   Allow tried and true technologies to be performantly used as part of web applications e.g. using a port of your favorite storage library